-Travis Kalanick Uber former CEO has to testify in a trial over claims that Uber allegedly used stolen Waymo trade secrets to accelerate its efforts to develop automated cars this Tuesday or possibly Wednesday.
-Although Waymo indicated to call Gurley as a witness, whether the jurors will actually get to know of Gurley’s August testimony is still to be clarified.
+Travis Kalanick, Uber’s former CEO, has to testify in a trial over claims that Uber allegedly used stolen Waymo trade secrets to accelerate its efforts to develop automated cars this Tuesday or possibly Wednesday.
+Although Waymo indicated calling Gurley as a witness, whether the jurors will actually get to know of Gurley’s August testimony is still to be clarified.

 Following Kalanick’s blunder, Uber is also cautiously asking U.S. District Judge William Alsup to block Waymo from sharing some sections of the key diligence report with jurors that the ride-sharing company claims to lack credibility as they are “hearsay” and thereby stand unverified as factual evidence.
-Notes of an interview of Levandowski by a forensics investigator which was formerly kept out of public outrage is among one of those sections.
-In the notes, the engineer is recorded saying “yes” in response to whether he had any Google trade secrets or no.
+Notes of an interview of Levandowski by a forensics investigator, which was formerly kept out of public outrage, is among one of those sections.
+In the notes, the engineer is recorded saying “yes” in response to whether he had any Google trade secrets or not.

 As in the notes further, Levandowski has declined to answer questions throughout about whether he divulged proprietary information from Waymo to Uber, propping up his right to exercise his constitutional right against self-incrimination.

 Now, on the Waymo side of the case, in its own filings, Waymo argued that both the Gurley testimony and the Levandowski interview are rather fair shots as per rules of the law book and that they should not be excluded so as to keep the jurors intimated with the substantial and relevant information.

 For those who are interested in looking up the case themselves, here it is, the legal battle of Waymo LLC v.
 Uber Technologies Inc., 17-cv-00939, U.S. District Court, Northern District of California (San Francisco).